 ”On family planning specifically, the evidence shows that it is growth in levels of consumption driven by unsustainable development that influences carbon emissions and increases climate change, rather than population growth itself.
 Family planning is therefore not a climate mitigation strategy.”

-While PM accepts that tackling unsustainable levels of consumption in high-income countries is crucial in fighting the climate crisis, we will continue to be vocal in promoting the fact that these ethical population solutions must be acknowledged and funded as climate mitigation measures.
+While PM also promotes the critical message that tackling unsustainable levels of consumption in high-income countries is crucial in fighting the climate crisis, we will also continue to be vocal in promoting the fact that these ethical population solutions must be acknowledged and funded as climate mitigation measures.